Policies & Procedures

 • Loan Program Code of Conduct

-3. Manhattan College does not permit any employee involved in the administration of education loans to accept any fee, payment or other financial benefit (including a stock purchase option) from a lender or affiliate of a lender as compensation for any type of consulting arrangement or contract to provide services to a lender or on behalf of a lender relating to education loans.
+3. Manhattan University does not permit any employee involved in the administration of education loans to accept any fee, payment or other financial benefit (including a stock purchase option) from a lender or affiliate of a lender as compensation for any type of consulting arrangement or contract to provide services to a lender or on behalf of a lender relating to education loans.

-7. Manhattan College will not request or accept any offer of funds to be used for private education loans to students from any lender in exchange for providing the lender with a specified volume of Title IV loans or private loans, or a preferred lender arrangement for Title IV loans or private loans.
+7. Manhattan University will not request or accept any offer of funds to be used for private education loans to students from any lender in exchange for providing the lender with a specified volume of Title IV loans or private loans, or a preferred lender arrangement for Title IV loans or private loans.

-8. Manhattan College will not request or accept any external assistance with call centers or financial aid office staffing from a lender, with exception to those services allowed under The Higher Education Opportunity Act, such as professional development training, providing educational counseling materials (as long as the materials identify the lender that assisted in preparing the materials), or short-term, nonrecurring staffing assistance during disaster or emergencies.
+8. Manhattan University will not request or accept any external assistance with call centers or financial aid office staffing from a lender, with exception to those services allowed under The Higher Education Opportunity Act, such as professional development training, providing educational counseling materials (as long as the materials identify the lender that assisted in preparing the materials), or short-term, nonrecurring staffing assistance during disaster or emergencies.

 Financial Aid Advocacy